Information about the Coronavirus (COVID-19)

 If you’re not signed up, login to the portal on My.CentralPenn to register for CP Alert notifications.

 If a need arises in the future, on-ground classes could be taken remotely via Blackboard, Central Penn’s online learning portal.

 Conference Center Information

 The health and safety of our guests and the community is our top priority.
-Given the current concerns related to COVID-19, the Conference Center will remain closed until December 31, 2020.
+Given the current concerns related to COVID-19, the Conference Center will remain closed until further notice.
 The college’s leadership team is continually monitoring the situation.
 As additional information is made available it will be located here.